anglyan/anglyan.github.io/docs/research/growth.md

 ## Growth under the influence of chemistry

-One of the fundamental questions is to understand how growth conditions affect the microstructure of the materials that it is being formed.
-This is particularly interesting at low temperatures, where the mobility of atoms is hindered, potentially preventing them to relax and form highly crystalline materials.
+One of the fundamental questions is to understand how growth conditions affect the microstructure of the materials that is being formed.
+This is particularly interesting at low temperatures, where the mobility of atoms is hindered, potentially preventing them from relaxing and forming highly crystalline materials.
 Under these conditions, the details of the processes taking place at the surface can strongly impact the resulting microstructure, in some cases leading to highly ordered structures and